-And lucky visitors at the Chester Zoo in Britain got to see the fluffy hatching in action recently as the zoo welcomed 14 baby flamingos into the world.
+And lucky visitors at the Chester Zoo in Britain got to see the fluffy hatching in action recently as the zoo welcomed 14 baby flamingos into the world (press play to watch).

 The flamingos that Chester Zoo most recently hatched are from the zoo's Caribbean flock, which means they'll eventually grow into the largest of all flamingo breeds and their feathers will turn that iconic flamingo pink.